psychedelumen/home/src/site/notes/Untitled 4.md

 >  e.g. imprinting, language learning, and brain circuit rearrangement following sensory or motor perturbations, like ocular dominance plasticity and motor learning after a stroke
 >

 Psychedelic-induced neuroplastic changes have been associated with a variety of outcomes, including increased resting-state functional connections across the brain, improved response of prefrontal (dlPFC and mOFC) regions, along with reduced amygdala reactivity, to emotionally conflicting stimuli [s]; protection against stress-induced anxiety, damage to neuronal dendrites and to brainstem serotonin activity [s]; accelerated learning, memory and fear extinction; improved pattern separation associated with reduced negativity bias [s]; and improved cognitive flexibility [s].
+Overall, it seems likely that psychedelic-induced neuroplasticity contributes to what some have come to call the ‘psychedelic afterglow.’

 ##### Re-integration and conclusion